-ARTICLE 14 - SICK LEAVE
+ARTICLE 15 - SICK LEAVE

-14.1 Sick Leave-Accrual.
+15.1 Sick Leave-Accrual.

-- (1) Full-time RNs shall accrue eight hours of sick leave credit for each month of completed classified service.
-Paid sick leave may not be used in advance of accrual. - (2) RNs working less than a full-time schedule shall accrue sick leave credit on the same pro-rata basis that their employment schedule bears to a full-time schedule. - (3) Sick leave credits shall not accrue during a leave of absence without pay that exceeds ten working days in any calendar month. - 14.2 Family Members.
-The RN's spouse or domestic partner (same sex or opposite sex), child, parent, grandparent, grandchild, sister or brother.
+- (1) Full-time RNs shall accrue eight hours of sick leave for each month of completed classified service.
+Paid sick leave may not be used in advance of accrual. - (2) RNs working less than a full-time schedule shall accrue sick leave on the same pro-rata basis that their employment schedule bears to a full-time schedule. - (3) Sick leave accrues at a rate of one (1) hour for every forty (40) hours worked when leave without pay exceeds eighty (80) hours (prorated for part time) in any calendar month. - 15.2 Family Members.
+The RN's spouse or domestic partner (same sex or opposite sex), child, parent, grandparent, grandchild, sibling.
 Family member also includes individuals in the following relationships with the RN's spouse or domestic partner: child, parent and grandparent.
-"Child" also includes any child residing in the RN's home through foster care, legal guardianship or custody.
-Family members include those persons in a "step" relationship.
+"Child" also includes a child of a legal guardian or de facto parent, regardless of age or dependency status and those to whom the employee is "in loco parentis" or "de facto" parent as well as a child of a legal guardian or de facto parent.
+Parent and Parent-in-law also includes de facto parent, foster parent, stepparent, or legal guardian.

-14.3 Sick Leave-Use.
+15.3 Sick Leave-Use.